Karate Classes In Colney Hatch

 Our Karate classes in Colney Hatch are designed for many types of people, usually one of these three: Men and women that want to study a new martial art form or sport activity which hopefully keeps them in shape Individuals who are serious about learning Karate & People that would like to develop the capacity to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all age groups regardless of their experience or actual physical ability.

 Karate practice (Colney Hatch ) – Our Karate Classes in Colney Hatch

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Colney Hatch .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Colney Hatch .

 (info courtesy of: Karate Class in Colney Hatch )